Semifreddo: Method of preparation

-Similar dishes
+Similar desserts

-Parfait differs from semifreddo in that it contains only pâte à bombe, neither Italian meringue nor whipped cream.

-Biscotto ghiacciato contains, in addition to Italian meringue, semi-whipped cream and fruit purée.
+Semifreddo differs from ice cream in that the semifreddo is frozen in molds (not churned), is lighter in texture, uses egg whites rather than yolks, and uses more cream and sugar to create a fluffier consistency.
+Parfait differs from semifreddo in that it contains only pâte à bombe and neither Italian meringue nor whipped cream.
+Biscotto ghiacciato contains, in addition to Italian meringue, semi-whipped cream, and fruit purée.